 Besides providing you with the opportunity to work with a variety of clients, a career in accounting will also immerse you in a challenging environment.
 The fact that accounting regimes are fast paced and ever evolving means there are always opportunities for growth and development.
 It is never stagnant.

 Accounting professionals can find themselves in a wide range of roles, from payroll right through to senior executive positions as they gain experience.
 Some examples of the broad range of roles in this field include:

 A degree with a major in accounting is a gateway to working in a wide variety of fields including accountancy/financial services, accounting advisory companies or even starting your own private accounting consultancy firm.

 As a starting point, many employers offering internships where students can begin to develop their skills and experience.

 Upon graduating from studies, new accountants can quickly accumulate experience and become certified by CA ANZ or CPA, which can lead to roles of higher responsibility and scope to become department directors.
-Salaries and opportunities rise with experience and many CFOs and chief executives began with careers in accounting.
+Salaries and opportunities rise with experience - many CFOs and chief executives begin with careers in accounting.

 After becoming familiar with the fundamental elements of accounting, you can expect to begin to specialise in the more advanced applications of accounting.